 1973

-Werner Siebert as new Managing Director
+Werner Siebert becomes the new Managing Director

 1978